 In fact, I was never super talented at drawing.
 Sure I doodled, but nothing ever magnificent.
 I was always more focused on other things as a child besides being creative.
 However, I am creative and always have been.
 Music was always a huge part of my childhood and still is today, but never drew, painted, or did any art involving crafts.
 Nope.
 Wasn’t me.
 It wasn’t until I got to college and FINALLY decided on a major that I fell in love with my creative side.

 I ventured into graphic design, video editing, and photography and loved it.
 I thought, “you know, I can really make a career out of this!”
 As I began to think about what it would be like to be a professional graphic designer, I pictured myself working in the big city with my buds in my ears, sipping on coffee all day long.
 I would spend time messing around thinking about what to design.
 I would attend art galleries and venture out into the world for inspiration.
 I thought I would finally get tattoos and be covered in them because that defines you as a creative person.
 My hair would always look disheveled, but still somehow put together.
 I would wear t-shirts and hoodies all year round.

 I couldn’t have been further from the truth.

-Let me clarify, that is true for some people and to those people I envy you.
-I am merely speaking from my experience and if you are reading this with the hopes to someday be a graphic designer, then let me please let you in on a little secret.
-I will give you 5 misconceptions of the life of a designer.
+Let me clarify, that is true for some people, and to those people I envy you.
+I am merely speaking from my experience and if you are reading this with the hopes of someday be a graphic designer, then let me please let you in on a little secret.
+I will give you 5 misconceptions about the life of a designer.

 MISCONCEPTION #1: IT’S ALWAYS GLAMOROUS.